-We are ready to establish existence and the uniqueness of minimizer of $J$.
-The technique being used is well-known in the theory of calculus of variations (e.g., cf. Theorem 5.25. in \cite{Demengel_2012}).
+We are ready to establish existence and uniqueness of the minimizer of $J$.
+The technique being used is well-known in the theory of calculus of variations (e.g., cf. Theorem 5.25. in \citep{Demengel_2012}).

 \begin{customthm}{\ref{thm:existuniq}} There exists a unique minimizer $T_0$ for the problem \eqref{eq:shrinkage}. \end{customthm}